 We are fortunate to have two Divisional Elders to guide and support the staff and students of Seven Oaks School Division.

-Our name is a combination of Mary and Dan's contributions.
-The first part of our name, "Ozhaawashkwaa Animikii-Bineshi" means Blue Thunderbird in the Ojibwe language.The second part of our name, "Aki Onji Kinimaagae' Inun" means Land-Based Teachings Learning Centre.
+The first part of our name, "Ozhaawashkwaa Animikii-Bineshi", means Blue Thunderbird in the Ojibwe language.The second part of our name, "Aki Onji Kinimaagae' Inun", means Land-Based Teachings Learning Centre.

 After the naming ceremony, we feasted the name and put out tobacco for the name.
 The name is honoured by the feast.
 We will continue to feast each year to honour the name that was given.